What is it?#

 https://github.com/Blosc/python-blosc2/blob/main/images/b2nd-2level-parts.png?raw=true

-To wet you appetite, here it is how the NDArray object performs on getting slices orthogonal to the different axis of a 4-dim dataset:
+As an example, see how the NDArray object excels at retrieving slices orthogonal to different axes of a 4-dimensional dataset:

 https://github.com/Blosc/python-blosc2/blob/main/images/Read-Partial-Slices-B2ND.png?raw=true

-We also have a ~2 min explanatory video on why slicing in a pineapple-style (aka double partition) is useful:
+Check this short video explaining why slicing in a pineapple-style (aka double partition) is useful:

 Slicing a dataset in pineapple-style